 b).
 Horizontal Separator

-- Used for large surge volume because of its most efficient large amounts of dissolved gas are present with the liquid
+- Used for large surge volumes because of its most efficiency large amounts of dissolved gas are present with the liquid

 - The horizontal separator has a greater capacity